sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ---

-In the terminal type the following command:
+In the terminal, type the following command:

 ```sh
 ssh login@xx.xx.xx.xx